carlosmonsivais123/dse_203_final/README.md

 1. DSE 203 Final Presentation.pdf

 ### How to Run
-* In order to run the following project, we need to open up a Google Coud Account since we will be using their services, however you get a free $300 credit when you open it up which is more than enough to run this project.
+1. In order to run the following project, we need to open up a Google Coud Account since we will be using their services, however you get a free $300 credit when you open it up which is more than enough to run this project.
 Affterwards you will enable the following services:
   * Dataproc, Google Geocode API, Google Cloud Storage Buckets
   * You need to obtain an API key from the Google Geocode API service.

-* Afterwards you will retrieve the data listed above and
+2. Afterwards you will retrieve the data listed above and store them in a GCS Bucket.

+3. Run the notebooks in the following order:
+  * 7. project_203.rtf
+  * 2. clean_col.ipynb
+  * 1. add_coor.ipynb
+  * 4. Joining_census_data.ipynb
+  * 3. crime_data_lon_lat.ipynb
+  * 5. project_etl.ipynb
+  * 6. reddit_scrapper_and_features.ipynb

+4. Now we can run the Neo4J Queries in th Cypher Queries in the order they are formatted in the text file.

+5. Examine the relationships in the Open Street Map output.